blues/sparrow-reference-web-app/src/models/NOTEHUB.md

 }
 ```

-is a sensor reading from Sensor `2032374632365005001f000d`.
-The type of sensor reading is [`data`](#data-sensor), which is a test of device connectivity and information transfer from the gateway to the sensor.
+is a sensor reading from Node `2032374632365005001f000d`.
+The type of sensor reading is [`data`](#data-sensor), which is a test of device connectivity and information transfer from the gateway to the node.

 ## Sensor Types